petedavisdev/petedavis.dev/_posts/why-not-vuepress.md

 I've chosen [VuePress](https://vuepress.vuejs.org) to build this blog and my other side-projects, but it wouldn't be the right choice for every website.

-In this post I'll give the 5 reasons why you might *not* choose to build your website with VuePress.
+In this post I'll cover 5 reasons why you might *not* choose to build your website with VuePress.
 Answer the questions as you go to reach the right conclusion.

 ## 1. You don't want to see the code